Say Somethin' (Mariah Carey song): Background

 Following record-breaking success throughout the 1990s, Carey departed from Columbia Records after the release of Rainbow (1999).
 Almost a year later, she signed an unprecedented $100 million five-album record contract with Virgin Records, and began work on a film and soundtrack project titled Glitter.
 Prior to its release on September 11, 2001, Carey suffered an "emotional and physical breakdown", and was subsequently hospitalized over a period of several weeks.
 Glitter became a box-office bomb, earning less than eight million dollars, and receiving scathing reviews.
 The soundtrack, while faring slightly better, failed to reach the critical or commercial heights of Carey's previous releases, and eventually lead to the annulment of her record contract with Virgin.

 Following the events, as well as the release of Carey's succeeding album, Charmbracelet (2002), she began working on new material for The Emancipation of Mimi (2005).
 Towards the end of 2004, Carey was already conceptualizing and writing music for her upcoming album.
 During a studio rendezvous with Pharrell Williams, Carey was once again introduced to Snoop Dogg, having worked with him on a single from her seventh studio album Rainbow (1999) titled, "Crybaby".
-Following a brief meeting with the pair, Carey showed them the yet unfinished version of "Say Somethin'", and had Dogg complete a rap verse for the song.
+Following a brief meeting with the pair, Carey showed them the yet unfinished version of "Say Somethin", and had Dogg complete a rap verse for the song.
+To MTV, the rapper further elaborated on the song: "We were working in the same studio.
+I was in the front end and she was in the back, and Pharrell actually made it happen.
+He was like, Come down the hallway and get on this mic right now.
+And it was down to another superstar mate to give him direction.
+Nelly was there too.
+He gave me direction on which way to take my rap.
+Despite her reputation as being notoriously hard to please, Mariah's very happy with the results".